 Welcome to my site.
 My name is Bruno Wollmann, and I’ll be your host in this corner of the Internet.

 I’ve been in the Information Technology (IT) industry for over 20 years, with most of my roles revolving around computer networking in some form or another (i.e., design, architecture, implementation, support, and troubleshooting).
-Other positions I’ve held have been in sales, training, programming, desktop support and server administration.
+Other positions I’ve held have been in sales, training, software development, desktop support and server administration.
 I’m currently self-employed and have been for more than half of my career.

 Since graduating from the University of Regina with a Bachelor of Science in Computer Science, I’ve continually added to my knowledge and skills by working on many challenging projects and attaining many industry-recognized certifications.
 The most significant of these certifications are Cisco Certified Design Expert (CCDE #20190002), Cisco Certified Internetwork Expert (CCIE #19817) and The Open Group Architecture Framework (TOGAF).
 I place a high value on knowledge and use certifications as one type of motivator to gain that knowledge.

 In addition to designing, architecting and implementing network solutions, I also love troubleshooting networks and applications.
 Any day I get to perform packet analysis is a good day – at least it’s a good day for me 😉